-Services that are covered for you What you must pay when you get these services The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+Services that are covered for you What you must pay when you get these services For more information about the Silver&Fit program and the list of participating fitness centers and home kits, visit kp.org/SilverandFit or call Silver&Fit customer service at 1-877-750-2746 (TTY 711), Monday through Friday, 5 a.m. to 6 p.m.
+(PST).
+The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit is a federally registered trademark of ASH and used with permission herein.
 Participating fitness centers and fitness chains may vary by location and are subject to change.
 Health and wellness education programs Health and wellness programs include weight management, quitting tobacco, diabetes management, life care planning, prediabetes, and more.
 Registered dietitians, health coaches, certified diabetes educators, and other health professionals facilitate our classes.
 We offer in-person, online, and phone options to fit your learning style.
 Please see our health and wellness classes and resources catalog at kp.org/healthylivingcatalog/nw.
 Contact Member Services for more details or to request a copy of our catalog. \$0 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Routine hearing exams. \$20 per visit • Evaluation and fitting for hearing aids.
-Hearing aids are not covered unless your group purchased the optional Hearing Aid Rider. \$0 • Hearing aids.
+Routine hearing exams. \$20 per visit Hearing aids, including evaluation and fitting.
 Balance after \$4,000 allowance is applied for each hearing aid per ear every four years (If covered, see the Hearing Aid Rider in the EOC for additional information.)
 HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover one screening exam after each exposure.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+There is no coinsurance, copayment, or deductible for members eligible for